Checklist for the February 2026 LSST DESC Virtual Collaboration Meeting

 Rubin Science Platform

-If you are a DP0 delegate and plan on using the Rubin Science Platform (RSP), please ensure that you are able to login.
-Check out this post on Community for the technical aspects of RSP.
+If you are a planning to access DP1 data using the Rubin Science Platform (RSP), please ensure that you are able to login.
+Follow the instructions at ls.st/rsp-signup to get a new RSP account, then login at data.lsst.cloud

 Social media